Master of Music (MM) in Composition

 General Degree Requirements

-All entering Master of Music and Doctor of Musical Arts (DMA) students are required to take the Proficiency Examination in Music Theory and the Proficiency Examination in Musicology.
-These examinations are given before the start of classes.
-Accepted students are notified of the exam dates and are responsible for taking them.
+All entering Master of Music students are required to take proficiency examinations in music theory and music history.
+These examinations are given online before the start of classes.
+Accepted students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
 Exam results are used for advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.
-Detailed descriptions of these exams are supplied to accepted students.
-Students in composition, music theory, and musicology will also be examined in fugue; historical performance students will be examined in counterpoint.
+Students in composition will additionally be examined in fugue.

 Composition Program Outline